 Access to WT012 is via a key pad code, available at the WG Reception desk.

 Summer: Session one at 1.30pm, Session two at 2.00pm, Session three at 2.30pm

 Winter: Session one at 12.30pm, Session two at 1.30pm

-Sheikh Rafat Najm is a Muslim Scholar who studied Islamic Studies at Al Azhar University, and has a BA in Law and Islamic Law (LLB.)
-Cairo - Egypt.
+Sheikh Rafat Najm is a Muslim Scholar who studied Islamic Studies at Al Azhar University, and has a BA in Law and Islamic Law (Cairo - Egypt).
 He came to New Zealand in 1997 and worked as an Imam of Christchurch Mosque.
 He is involved in Muslim youth spirituality, and organising camps and trips for Muslim youth.
 He has been teaching Arabic and Islamic Studies for the previous eight years.
 Rafat enjoys tramping, volleyball, soccer and reading.
 He is very pleased to meet with Muslim students, and guide them spiritually.
 He is fluent in Arabic and English.